Roper steam velocipede: Date

+Definition of a motorcycle

 If the definition of a motorcycle requires an internal combustion engine, as asserted by the Oxford English Dictionary and others, then the two pre-1870 steam cycles are disqualified and the first motorcycle may be Bernardi's 1882 motorized tricycle, or the Reitwagen of Wilhelm Maybach and Gottlieb Daimler, patented in 1885.
 Encyclopædia Britannica defines a motorcycle as, "any two-wheeled or, less commonly, three-wheeled motor vehicle, usually propelled by an internal-combustion engine."

 A somewhat different argument acknowledges that while the several steam two- and three-wheelers that preceded the Reitwagen might have been technically motorcycles, none are candidates for the historical milestone of "the first motorcycle" because the technology they used was a dead end.
-Instead, the recognition should go to the internal combustion Reitwagan because it blazed a trail that was followed by the thousands of successful motorcycles subsequently built in the 20th century.
+Instead, the recognition should go to the internal combustion Reitwagen because it blazed a trail that was followed by the thousands of successful motorcycles subsequently built in the 20th century.
 As Cycle World's Technical Editor Kevin Cameron noted, "History follows things that succeed, not things that fail."
+By this logic, when some future form of motorcycle propulsion takes over from internal combustion, everything that went before will be disqualified, because it turned out to be a dead end technology.
+The ideology of elevating ideas current in the present and dismissing the past is sometimes called presentism.

 Allan Girdler and Glynn Kerr nonetheless still favor the Roper, even by Cameron's criterion.
 The reason, they say, is that it did in fact pioneer successful motorcycle technologies, including the twistgrip throttle control, and the frame geometry and engine placement used by the motorcycle as we know it today, while the Reitwagen was exceedingly crude, failing to employ the well understood principles of rake and trail to remain upright by movements of the front fork, and turn by leaning.
 Rake and trail are created by having the steering axis angled to varying degrees, rather than perfectly vertical, and by having the steering axis slightly offset, creating trail.
 This subtle engineering makes it possible for the rider to turn the bicycle or motorcycle by the counterintuitive, and typically unconscious, technique of countersteering, in which the handlebar is turned slightly to the left, causing the machine to lean to the right, and turning the vehicle to the right.
 Trail, also called fork offset, is an element contributing to the stability of bicycle and motorcycle dynamics, and the lack of it was one reason why the Reitwagen had to rely on two outrigger wheels to keep it from falling down, so it remained vertical and was steered much like a tricycle.
 David Burgess-Wise called the Daimler-Maybach test bed "a crude makeshift", saying, "as a bicycle, it was 20 years out of date."